 - 53.5 cents per mile for business miles driven, down from 54 cents for 2016

 - 17 cents per mile driven for medical or moving purposes, down from 19 cents for 2016

 - 14 cents per mile driven in service of charitable organizations

-Although not explicitly stated by the IRS, the reduction to the standard rate reflects the corresponding reductions in fuel costs that have occurred during 2015.
-Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.
+Although not explicitly stated by the IRS, the reduction to the standard rate probably reflects the corresponding reductions in fuel costs that have occurred during 2016.
+As always, taxpayers have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.